DuarteSJ/NoteIST/REPORT.md

   - The client possesses the CA certificate that signed the AppServer's certificate, allowing it to verify the server's identity.
   - This setup ensures secure, encrypted communication and guarantees the client is interacting with the correct server.

-- **AppServer ↔ DbServer Communication**:
+- **AppServer ↔ DBServer Communication**:
-  - Communication between the AppServer and DbServer is secured using **mutual TLS (mTLS)**.
+  - Communication between the AppServer and DBServer is secured using **mutual TLS (mTLS)**.
-  - Both the AppServer and DbServer have certificates signed by the same CA and possess the CA certificate, enabling them to verify each other's identity.
+  - Both the AppServer and DBServer have certificates signed by the same CA and possess the CA certificate, enabling them to verify each other's identity.
   - This setup ensures both endpoints are authenticated, and the communication is fully encrypted.